Medically reviewed by Drugs.com. Last updated on May 4, 2022.

 Liver Dose Adjustments

-Mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment: No adjustment recommended.
+Mild (Child-Pugh A) or moderate (Child-Pugh B) liver dysfunction: No adjustment recommended.

-Severe (Child-Pugh C) hepatic impairment: Reduce dose to 200 mg orally 2 times daily.
+Severe (Child-Pugh C) liver dysfunction: Reduce dose to 200 mg orally 2 times daily.

 Refer to the full prescribing information for trastuzumab and capecitabine for information about dose modifications.